Logo for Healing Hearts Counseling

 Trigger Warning: For those struggling with emetophobia, this may be uncomfortable to read

-Imagine living in fear every single day, not of spiders, heights or tight spaces but of vomiting.
-That’s emetophobia.
-While severe cases can affect approximately 0.1% of the population, milder cases of vomit phobia can affect between 3.1% to 8% of the population.
+Emetophobia, the intense fear of vomiting affects more people than many realize.
+A study in European Psychiatry found while severe cases can affect approximately 0.1% of the population, milder cases of vomit phobia can affect between 3.1% to 8% of the population.
 Despite these numbers, emetophobia remains largely unrecognized compared to other anxiety disorders.
 As a therapist who has worked with clients battling this fear, I’ve witnessed firsthand how it can silently dominate someone’s daily existence.

 If you find yourself constantly worried about throwing up or experiencing panic at the thought of vomiting or being around vomit, know that you’re not alone and recovery is possible.